Chiquititas

 Chiquititas (literally translated as "Little Girls", known in English as Tiny Angels) is a children's musical Argentine soap opera, created and produced by Cris Morena.
 It starred Morena's daughter Romina Yan and Agustina Cherri.

 The soap opera focuses on a group of orphans living in a manor known as Rincón de Luz.
 Their lives are gradually touched and changed by Belén, a tender-hearted, dedicated young woman.
 The story explores their experiences and coming-of-age dramas such as discovering first love, deceptions, sadness, loneliness, and friendship, as they form a family together.
-In the fifth season the show was rebooted with a new setting, new characters, and a new story.
+In the fifth season in version in Brazil show in Countries in Israel and Romenia and Greece and Portugal and more was rebooted with a new setting, new characters, and a new story.
 The soap opera is complemented with musical themes and videos.

-Chiquititas spawned two spin-offs, Rincón de Luz, which aired in 2003 on Canal 9, and a 2006 production, Chiquititas Sin Fin, which aired on Telefe.
+Chiquititas spawned three spin-offs, Cebollitas, Rincón de Luz, which aired in 2003 on Canal 9, and a 2006 production, Chiquititas Sin Fin, which aired on Telefe.
 Sin Fin, created to celebrate the series' 11th anniversary, later had versions in Portugal and Romania.
-A game based on Sin Fin was also released for PS2 and Wii in 2009.
+A game based on Sin Fin was meant to be released for PS2 and Wii in 2009 but was cancelled.

 Chiquititas has been aired in 25 countries and adapted for Brazilian and Mexican audiences.
 The series originally ran between 1995 and 2001, the year the show's feature film Chiquititas: Rincón de Luz was released.